-Mr. Brubaker was selected to serve as a director on our Board and nominated to serve another directorship term due to his more than thirty years of experience in various mid-level and senior management positions at several corporations as well as his past service on our Board of Directors since our inception.
+Mr. Gladstone was selected to serve as a director on our Board and nominated to serve another directorship term because he is our founder and has greater than thirty years of experience in the industry, including his past service as our chairman and chief executive since our inception.